secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

    - To use, make sure you update the program token `{{my.hopin event name}}` with your HopIn event name.
 Use `starts with` as the operator to make sure you catch all registrants.
 You can pull the `Event Name` from the HopIn platform.
    - When token is updated, you can turn on.
 No changes are necessary for the Flow.
    - Do not turn on if you are not utilizing HopIn registration pages
 1. `01b.
 Push Registrants to HopIn from Marketo` is used if you are utilizng a Marketo landing page to capture registration for the HopIn Event.
+Do not turn on if you are **only** utilizing HopIn registration pages
+     - Before you start with the smart campaign, you need to make sure you update the copy for the registration confirmation email named `Hopin - Confirm`.
+First, update all tokens on the program and then fill in the missing pieces of the email itself.
+The button needs to contain the Magic Link, do not change this.
-     - To use, you will need to update the local `HopIn Registration form` with the `Ticket Integration Code` this field is already on the form, but must be updated to match the specific code in HopIn.
+     - Next, you need to update the program token of `Ticket Integration Code` this field is already on the form, but must be updated to match the specific code in HopIn.
         - Find your Ticket Integration Code in Hopin by selecting an event, and going to the Tickets page of your event dashboard.
 There will be a code for each of the ticket types you have.
 Keep this handy for the next step.
-     - Navigate to the local form (or request [Mops issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new#form_request)) If you only have a single ticket for your event, add the Ticket Integration Code to the `Ticket Integration Code` field on the form.
-If you have multiple ticket types, you will need to create a select dropdown that holds the Integration Codes as stored values ([ask Mops to do this for you](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new#form_request)).
+     - If you are only registering for a single ticket, all you need to do is update the token, but if you have multiple ticket options, you will need to create a select dropdown in the form that holds the Integration Codes as stored values - ([ask Mops to do this for you](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new#form_request)).
     - No changes are necessary for the campaign flow.
-The flow will request a Webhook, which will push the registrant into HopIn.
+The flow will request a Webhook, which will push the registrant into HopIn, as well as send registrant a registration confirmation email.
-    - Approve the form, and embed it on a landing page
+    - The landing page template is already set up to have this form.
+    - Before you turn on, make sure you have updated tokens in the email `Hopin - Confirm`, as this will automatically send the `Magic Link` for the registrant to confirm their registration.
+        - The magic link is automatically created by the webhook, do not update that field.
-    - Once form is live, turn on `01b.
+    - Turn on `01b.
 Push Registrants to HopIn from Marketo`.
-Do not turn on if you are only utilizing HopIn registration pages
+Then test by registering on that landing page.
+After 2 minutes, you will recieve an email asking to confirm your registration, click the link and follow prompts on the HopIn page.
+Once confirmed, you will receive an email from HopIn saying it was successful.
+You can also look into the `attendees` section in HopIn and make sure your test is there too - once you see it, you can `remove` your test lead from the list and go live with the landing page.
 1. `02 Attended Hopin` is used to track attendees of the event - it will not track individual sessions, only overall attendance.
    - To use, make sure you update the program token `{{my.hopin event name}}` with your HopIn event name.
 In the Smartlist, Use `starts with` as the operator to make sure you catch all registrants.
 You can pull the `Event Name` from the HopIn platform.
    - When token is updated, you can turn on.
 No changes are necessary for the Flow.